Rajbhog Shrikhand is nothing but your classic shrikhand flavored with saffron, slivered nuts, and tutti frutti. Try my easy recipe here.

 Double or triple the recipe to make a bigger batch as it stores well in the refrigerator.

 To make the saffron-infused milk use high-quality saffron strands.
 You will need a little milk to soak the saffron strands.

 Plain Yogurt (Dahi, Curd) – Use thick yogurt to reduce the time of thickening of the yogurt.
-I personally like to use Greek yogurt but you can use regular yogurt too.
+I like Greek yogurt, but you can also use regular yogurt.